ufechner7/awesIO/README.md

 ```
 pixi run validate
 ```
-This will validate the example files against the included schema files.
+This will install all of the required Python packages and validate the example files against the included schema files.

 ### Install Directly from Git Repository (Recommended for Users)